COVID-19: Evolving Insurance and Risk Management Implications

 The COVID-19 pandemic continues to spread, having far-reaching effects on lives, businesses, and economies worldwide.
 Local and national governments are escalating measures aimed at stemming the reach of the virus and mitigating its disruptive impacts.
 Similarly, many companies are looking to protect their people and enhance their resilience while seeking potential responses to ongoing financial losses in their insurance policies.

-The current situation remains fluid, with scientific understanding of the COVID-19 virus, medical response, and actions by governments and organizations evolving rapidly.
+The current situation remains fluid, with scientific understanding of the COVID-19 virus, medical response, and actions by governments and organisations evolving rapidly.
 The pandemic is expected to raise many coverage and resilience issues for both insureds and insurers.
-As events continues to unfold, organizations should work closely with their advisors and counsel to address the multitude of concerns.
+As events continues to unfold, organisations should work closely with their advisors and counsel to address the multitude of concerns.

 In a new report, COVID-19: Evolving Insurance and Risk Management Implications, Marsh provides an overview of some of the key coverage, claims, and risk management areas that are currently top of mind for businesses and insurers.
 COVID-19 could have implications for a variety of coverage lines, including property, casualty, event cancellation, management liability, cyber, and credit risk.
 But it's important for policyholders to note that insurers will form their views on coverage for a claim based on specific policy language and the specific facts and circumstances of a loss.